khuck/taustubs/README.md

 ## How to use this code in *your* project

 To use this code in your project, either add the files in the `src` directory to your project, or add the taustubs library as a build dependency.
-To add instrumentation to your project, include `taustubs.hpp`, `taustubs.h`, or `taustubsf.h` to your source file (making sure to define `USE_TAU_STUBS` first - otherwise the macros will be compiled away), and add the API calls.
+To add instrumentation to your project, include `tautimer.hpp` (C++), `taustubs.h` (C), or `taustubsf.h` (Fortran) to your source file (making sure to define `USE_TAU_STUBS` first - otherwise the macros will be compiled away), and add the API calls.
 See the examples for details, but the API includes:

 * `TAU_REGISTER_THREAD()` - the first thing a spawned pthread should do, lets TAU know that there is a new thread, in case `pthread_create()` wasn't captured.